rmalav15/Super-SloMo/README.md

 For all available options check main.py

 If run first time, it will first convert videos to tfrecord in training format.
 Please note that for next time "train_data_count"
-need to be provide, so note the dataset sample count printed while training for first time.
+needs to be provide, so note the dataset sample count printed while training for first time.

-To observe the training losses, learning rate, graph and predicted image, use tensorboard
+To observe the training losses, learning rate, graph and predicted images, use tensorboard
 ```bash
 tensorboard --logdir [summary_dir]
 ```